aws-samples/aws-builders-fair-projects/reinvent-2019/walking-robot/README.md

 Building a robot to do the same is even harder.
 We have to design the limbs and motors, build a perception system so is understand balance and more importantly we need to use re-enforcement learning, so that it keeps on trying even when it falls.

 AWS now has the tools to create such a robot.
 We use AWS RoboMaker to design, simulate and then help build a physical limbs and motors, we then use Sagemaker to help learn balance and then IoT to control and use feedback of real-world measurements to compare with the simulated data.

+Amazon Sumerian provides a way to create interactive graphical user interfaces to simulate, observe and control the robot.
+Since it is connected via AWS IoT Shadow to the robot, it does not matter if you are right next to it or miles away.

 ## AWS Services Used ##
 - [AWS IoT Core](https://aws.amazon.com/iot-core/)